 - High upfront cost

 Domestic wood-fuelled heating systems (biomass systems) burn logs or wood chips and pellets.
 Biomass fuels may also include animal, food and industrial waste.
-A stove is used to heat a single room, whereas a biomass boiler is more of a direct gas boiler alternative, heating your whole house and hot water.
+A stove is used to heat a single room, whereas a biomass boiler is more of a direct alternative to a gas boiler, heating your whole house and hot water.
 Stoves are only eligible for the Renewable Heat Incentive if it is a pellet stove with a back boiler.

 The carbon dioxide emitted when wood is burned is the same as was absorbed over the same time that the plant was growing, thus making the process sustainable.
 Worth bearing in mind is who can provide and deliver these fuels locally to you.